-Dr. Hartman and the Skin Wellness Center of Alabama are thrilled to welcome Dr. Rayna M. Dyck as an Associate Physician.
+Dr. Hartman and the Skin Wellness Dermatology of Alabama are thrilled to welcome Dr. Rayna M. Dyck as an Associate Physician.
 Originally from Dothan, Alabama, Dr. Dyck is an alumna of the University of Alabama at Birmingham where she graduated summa cum laude.
 She completed her medical degree at the Mayo Medical School in Rochester, Minnesota.
 She decided to leave the cold winters of Cleveland behind after she finished her Dermatology residency at the Cleveland Clinic Department of Dermatology.

 Being a native Alabamian, Dr. Dyck is excited to return to Birmingham to begin her dermatology practice.
 Her special clinical interests include inflammatory hair disorders, acne, rosacea, pigmentary disorders, photodynamic therapy, and pediatric dermatology.
 She is also skilled in dermatologic surgery and the care of cancerous and non-cancerous growths of the skin.
 In addition, Dr. Dyck has a strong interest in ethnic skin and hair and diseases, such as keloids, hyperpigmentation, and scarring hair loss that disproportionately affect this population.
 Her goal is to consistently provide compassionate, innovative dermatologic care to help patients achieve their desired outcomes.